gto76/my-linux-setup/conf-files/linux/bash/README.md

 >`gs` ⇾ git status - Shows status in short format
 >`gl` ⇾ git log - Nicely  decorated log with graph on the side
 >`gd` ⇾ git diff
->`ga FILE...` ⇾ git add
+>`ga FILE...` ⇾ `git add
->`gu` ⇾ git remote update - Pulls info about the state of the remote repo
+>`gu` ⇾ `git remote update`- Pulls info about the state of the remote repo

 #### Network
 >`ip1` - Prints your local ip
 >`ip2` - Prints your global ip
 >`gateway` - Prints gateways ip
->`pa` ⇾ Ping All - Pings gateway, a webserver with ip, and '_www.google.com_'
+>`pa` ⇾ `pingAll` - Pings gateway, a webserver with ip, and '_www.google.com_'
->`ne` ⇾ Network - Prints ips of network hosts and status of their ssh ports.
+>`ne` ⇾ `network` - Prints ips of network hosts and status of their ssh ports.
 Also checks if connection to internet works.

 >`up` - turns wireless adapter on
 >`down` - turns wireless adapter off

+#### Misc
+>`teaceroute1 IP/DOMAIN` - Prints country codes of hosts on path.
+>`www` - Traceroutes one server per country, prints country codes of hosts on path.
+>`spilej PATTERN` - Plays an artist/song/album.
+First looks in current directory, then runs locate to search whole file system.
+At the end it tries to find it on YouTube and download the video and convert it to audio and play it.
+Most of the problems with downloading from youtube occur at search phase.
+>`gi PATTERN` - Downloads small image of a phrase from Google images.